Ultihamed/Javascript_Notes/JavaScript Core/6_ES6_and_Beyond.md

 ## Modules

 - The single most important code organization pattern in all of **JavaScript** is, and always has been, the module.
+- The old way traditional module pattern is based on an outer function with inner variables and functions, and a returned **public API** with methods that have closure over the inner data and capabilities.
+It's often expressed like this:

+    ```js
+    function Hello(name) {
+        function greeting() {
+            console.log("Hello " + name + "!");
+        }

+        // public API
+        return {
+            greeting: greeting
+        };
+    }

+    var me = Hello("Hamed");
+    me.greeting(); // Hello Hamed!
+    ```

+- Sometimes (the old way), a module is only called for as a singleton (i.e., it just needs one instance), using an IIFE.
+For example:

+    ```js
+    var me = (function Hello(name) {
+        function greeting() {
+            console.log("Hello" + name + "!");
+        }

+        // public API
+        return {
+            greeting: greeting
+        };
+    })("Hamed");

+    me.greeting(); // Hello Hamed!
+    ```

+- As of ES6, we no longer need to rely on the enclosing function and closure to provide us with module support.
+ES6 modules have first class syntactic and functional support.
+- ES6 uses file-based modules, meaning one module per file.
+- The API of an ES6 module is static.
+That is, you define statically what all the top-level exports are on your module's public API, and those cannot be amended later.
+- ES6 modules are singletons.
+That is, there's only one instance of the module, which maintains its state.
+Every time you import that module to another module, you get a reference to the one centralized instance.
+If you want to be able to produce multiple module instances, your module will need to provide some sort of factory to do it.
+- With ES6, exporting a local private variable, even if it currently holds a primitive string/number/etc, exports a binding to the variable.
+If the module changes the variable's value, the external import binding now resolves to that new value.
+- Importing a module is the same thing as statically requesting it to load (if it hasn't aleady).
+If you're in a browser, that implies a blocking load over the network.
+If you're on a server (i.e., **Node.js**), it's a blocking load from the file system.
+However, don't panic about the performance implications.
+Because ES6 modules have static definitions, the import requirements can be statically scanned, and loads will happen preemptively, even before you've used the module.
+- The importing of a module uses a string value to represent where to get the module (URL, file path, etc), but this value is opaque in your program and only meaningful to the Loader itself.
+- The two main new keywords that enable ES6 modules are `import` and `export`.
+- Both `import` and `export` must always appear in the top-level scope of their respective usage.
+For example, you cannot put either an `import` or `export` inside an `if` conditional.
+They must be appear outside of all blocks and functions.